MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 2 - Create a web app in Azure

 To host your application in Azure, you need to create Azure App Service web app.
+Test

 ### [Azure portal](#tab/azure-portal)